Jewish Marketing Tips

-Often we hear from people that are intrigued by the growth potential that can be capitalized upon by marketing one’s product or service to the Jewish community.
-The allure of the opportunity present in this demographic is sought after in large part for the Jewish communities significantly higher than average wealth as well as numerous other advantages.
+We often hear from people who are intrigued by the growth potential that can be capitalized upon by marketing one’s product or service to the Jewish community.
+The allure of the opportunity present in this demographic is sought after in large part for the Jewish communities significantly higher than average wealth and numerous other advantages.
 With that said, it can often be challenging to structure Jewish marketing campaigns efficiently.
 These challenges stem from the unfamiliar customs, community-specific tendencies, and the like.
-We, therefore, believe it is helpful to describe some of the core Jewish marketing tips to keep in mind when embarking on your Jewish focused marketing.
+Therefore, we believe it is helpful to describe some of the core Jewish marketing tips to keep in mind when embarking on your Jewish focused marketing.
 While there are undoubtedly many different variables that can change depending on offering specifics, we discuss four of the most fundamental tips below.

 Ensure That You Are Targeting YOUR Jewish Audience

 The first step in any campaign to market your products or services to the Jewish community should be an analytical study of the target Jewish audience.
 This principle applies to all marketing campaigns.
 Knowing your target customer profile is vital.
 Since there are many different cross-sections of smaller communities within the broader Jewish audience, it is crucial to distinguish which communities are relevant to your offering and which are not.
 Accomplishing this step requires an in-depth knowledge of the Jewish audience as a whole, and specific psychographic information, including their tendencies, culture, and buying habits.

 Appropriate Platform Is Key